-At this time, we offer massage therapy at our West Henday and Namao clinics.
+Currently, we offer massage therapy at our West Henday and Namao clinics.
 For more information, please visit our clinic pages.

-Both acupuncture and IMS are dry needling techniques to treat pain and inflammation typically associated with musculoskeletal injuries and conditions.
+Both acupuncture and IMS are dry-needling techniques to treat pain and inflammation typically associated with musculoskeletal injuries and conditions.
 The most significant difference between these two techniques is that acupuncture is based on traditional Chinese medicine principles and is guided by a set of pre-determined points meant to modulate pain by manipulating Chi in the body.

 On the other hand, IMS is based on western medicine’s understanding of muscles and nerves and is used to treat neuropathic pain in the body.
 During IMS, the therapist will insert an acupuncture needle into tight bands of muscle along the spine and the affected muscles.

 Typically insurance companies view acupuncture provided by a physiotherapist as part of physiotherapy treatment.
-A registered acupuncturist must offer the service to ensure that acupuncture treatments are covered under your acupuncture allowance.
+A registered acupuncturist must offer the service to ensure that acupuncture treatments are covered under your allowance.